LapisPlugins/LapisJoinAvatar/README.md

 ## Inspiration

-This plugin takes heavy inspiration from Picture Login, unfortunately that plugin hasn't been updated for a while and doesn't support some new minecraft features like hex colour codes.
+This plugin takes heavy inspiration from Picture Login.
+Unfortunately, that plugin hasn't been updated for a while and doesn't support some new Minecraft features like hex colour codes.

-You can still check it out on spigot at https://www.spigotmc.org/resources/picture-login.4514/
+You can still check it out on Spigot at https://www.spigotmc.org/resources/picture-login.4514/

 This plugin aims to be an almost perfect replacement meaning we also support Placeholder API